 Why does it seem like there are things that need done EVERY day?
 Also, errands can go jump off a cliff.

 For serious.
-Errands– I drop kick you and your multiple stops in my vehicle, waiting in lines, boring ways.
+Errands– I drop kick you and your multiple stops in my vehicle, unloading the toddler from the car seat, waiting in lines, boring ways.
 We are NOT friends.

 They’re thick and slightly cakey, but dense and fudgey too.

 They’re chocolatey, but not so dark chocolately bitter that a kid won’t eat them.

 THEY HAVE FROSTING.
 The frosting is the best kind of frosting, which pours smoothly onto the brownies and sets up like a thin layer of fudge.